epfl-ada/ada-2023-project-adacalypse/README.md

 ## Repository organisation

-📁 Code contains our main python notebook **P3_notebook.ipynb** as well as python code files with auxiliary or reusable logic.
+📁 *code* contains our main python notebook **P3_notebook.ipynb** as well as python code files with auxiliary or reusable logic.

-📁 Data contains primary data sources as well as intermediate results.
+📁 *data* contains primary data sources as well as intermediate results.

 ## Modern Times: Rise of Technology in Cinema